huseyinYolasigmazoglu/Planets/README.md

 Webservice : A Generic  web service class.

-PlanetWebService : get All Planets from https://swapi.dev/api/planets  and return with closure.
+PlanetWebService : get All Planets from https://swapi.dev/api/planets  and return data with closure.

 PlanetDetailViewController : in MainViewController , when a planet cell , this is segued.

+PlanetsTests : For Unit tests.